Skip to main content

-If you have signed up for the first time, the first step in Plane is to create a new workspace.
+If you have signed up for the first time, one of the steps during onboarding is to create a new workspace.

 • If you are part of a team, you can invite your team members to the workspace before you can begin.

-• If you are using Plane for personal use, you can skip the invitation part and be directly redirect to the workspace.
+• If you are using Plane for personal use, you can skip the invitation part and be directly redirected to the workspace.

 The Dashboard